billyjov/microfrontend-resources/README.md

 **2021**

+- [Frontends with Microservices – Why the choice of frontend architecture also impacts team collaboration](https://www.otto.de/jobs/technology/techblog/artikel/frontends-with-microservices.php) by A. Fleischer and H. Schröder

 - [Scaling Applications Using Micro-Frontends - A checklist of problems that require solving while starting a microfrontend application](https://prasans.info/scaling-applications-using-microfrontends/) by Prasanna

 - [Farewell, AngularJS: A study in UI legacy migrations](https://www.thoughtworks.com/insights/articles/farewell-angularjs)